 Support for the features and settings described in this section varies between devices.
-This icon the feature or setting is only available in some devices.
+This icon indicates that the feature or setting is only available in some devices.

-Show or hide the main menu.
+- Show or hide the main menu.

 Access the release notes.

-Access the product help.
+- Access the product help.

+- Set light theme or dark theme.